 Cost Per Package

-Focus on the average cost per package and not just the cost of the material.
-Remember, a common mistake is to focus on the cost of the material.
+Focus on the average cost per package and not just the material cost.
+Remember, a common mistake is focusing on the material’s cost.
 The cost of the protective packaging and its protection is more crucial than just material costs.
-It is cheaper to use less of a more expensive Air Pillow than to use less expensive material because using much less material with Air Pillows than with traditional Bubble Wrap.
+It is cheaper to use less of a more expensive Air Pillow than less expensive material because using much less material with Air Pillows than with traditional Bubble Wrap.

 Air Pillows are small and compact.
-The space required is about a cubic foot space to fill up a jumbo roll of inflatable packaging.
+The space required is about a cubic foot to fill up a jumbo roll of inflatable packaging.
 Comparing it to 500 cubic feet of void fill, it would take to match the same amount of protection.
-Those inflatables come flat and compact, unlike usual Packing Peanuts and kraft paper.
+Unlike usual Packing Peanuts and kraft paper, those inflatables come flat and compact.
 The equipment will produce an on-demand cushioning system, eliminating the need for extra space and time-consuming storage.
-That can get back to keep the real things in the warehouse that matter.
+That can get back to keeping the real things in the warehouse that matter.

 With an inflatable system, it will be pumping consistent protective Air Pillow packaging.
-It should get the right amount of fill each time the item is packaged.
-That helps reduce costs by consistently protecting against damage and decreasing the percent of those damaged packages.
-The machine will reduce wastage of material by using too much or too little, and it will get the protection required.
+It should get the right amount of fill each time it is packaged.
+That helps reduce costs by consistently protecting against damage and decreasing the percentage of those damaged packages.
+The machine will reduce wastage of material by using too much or too little and get the protection required.
 Inflatable systems produce Air Pillows for various packaging applications, such as void-filling, cushioning, and wrapping.
 Products in suitable packaging will receive optimal protection from shock, abrasion, and vibration in transit.

-There are biodegradable Air Pillow options available that have less of an environmental impact now that inflatable systems are producing thinner films.
-The reduction in the material is one of the key benefits of using these inflatable cushions.
+There are biodegradable Air Pillow options that have a less environmental impact now that inflatable systems are producing thinner films.
+Reducing the material is one of the key benefits of using these inflatable cushions.